sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 ```

 is performed and its result is ignored; again, it is not an error if where does not define a verb named `enterfunc`.

+Passing `position` into move will effectively listinsert() the object into that position in the .contents list.

 ##### Operations on Properties